 - Consultation/Research Assistance: Don’t hesitate to contact your librarians for assistance or instruction with searching the Library databases, finding information on your topic, or other information needs.
 Check at the circulation desk for immediate assistance or make an appointment.

 - Ask a Question: Don’t hesitate to contact your librarians for quick help with a reference question, help finding full-text journal articles or other information needs.
-Contacts: Barbara Ryken (Oakland & Online), Hai-Thom Sota (Oakland & Online), Jen Scolari (Sacramento), Geri Bodeker (San Francisco Peninsula).
+Contacts: Sarah Naumann (Oakland & Online), Hai-Thom Sota (Oakland & Online), Jen Scolari (Sacramento), Geri Bodeker (San Francisco Peninsula).

 Librarians and vendors have created tutorials and tips for databases, citations, peer review, plagiarism, internet searching, software, bibliographic tools, calculators and posters.
 These resources are in the Research Help section of the Library home page.

 The Graziano Library can obtain journal articles and books that are not available in the Library.
 Follow the instructions here to submit interlibrary loan and document delivery requests directly from your computer.
 Be sure to use your SMU email address.
-Contact person: Juana Moreno (Oakland).
+Contact person: Gaby Sam or Juana Moreno (Oakland).

 There are two copy machines and a FAX machine in the library’s copy room.
 Payment is through the pay-for-print system.

 The Graziano Library has 9 computer work stations.
-There are also 9 laptops available to check out for in-library use.
+There are also laptops and Ipads available to check out for in-library use.
 Each laptop has a DVD-ROM drive, a USB port to which you can connect a flash drive, Microsoft Office, SecureExam, Inspiration and wireless access to the Internet.
-Printing a document from a laptop requires using either a flash drive or email to transfer the document to a Graziano Library desktop computer.
-The Library has wireless connectivity.

-The library's computer lab is also equipped with computers for use by SMU students, faculty, and staff.
+The HEC computer lab is also equipped with computers for use by SMU students, faculty, and staff.
 The computer lab is open the same hours as the library.
-It is equipped with 28 pcs and 4 Macs.
-Each computer has a floppy drive, a DVD-ROM drive, a USB port to which you can connect a flash drive, and network access to a laser printer.
-Each computer also has Microsoft Office and a number of course related applications installed.
+It is equipped with 28 pcs.
+Each computer has network access to a laser printer and access to the Microsoft Office suite.

 You can return library materials in the drop boxes in front of the HEC building and at the driveway entrance to Peralta Pavilion.